jliljebl/flowblade/README.md

 For questions and discussion on Flowblade we have a [Google+ group] (https://plus.google.com/u/0/communities/103860400113389238474) available.
 There will be some updates on what is happening with the project too.

-Use the **Issues** tab on the right to give bug reports or to make feature requests.
+Use the **Issues** tab to give bug reports or to make feature requests.

 If needed, contact the project lead for additional information: janne.liljeblad@gmail.com